SciKit-Surgery/scikit-surgeryfred/README.rst

 Citing
 ------
-If you use SciKit-SurgeryFRED in your research or teaching please cite it.
-Individual releases can be cited via the Zenodo tag.
-SciKit-Surgery should be cited as:
+If you use SciKit-SurgeryFRED in your research or teaching please cite our paper:

+Stephen Thompson, Tom Dowrick, Mian Ahmad, Jeremy Opie, and Matthew J. Clarkson "Are fiducial registration error and target registration error correlated?
+SciKit-SurgeryFRED for teaching and research", Proc.
+SPIE 11598, Medical Imaging 2021: Image-Guided Procedures, Robotic Interventions, and Modeling, 115980U (15 February 2021); https://doi.org/10.1117/12.2580159

+Specific releases can be cited via the Zenodo tag.

+SciKit-Surgery can also be cited as:

 Thompson S, Dowrick T, Ahmad M, et al. "SciKit-Surgery: compact libraries for surgical navigation."
 International Journal of Computer Assisted Radiology and Surgery.
 2020 May.
 DOI: 10.1007/s11548-020-02180-5.